-Recommendation 25 - Appointment of the members of the audit committee
+Recommendation 25 - Members of the audit committee

-The audit committee shall comprise at least three members.
-The members shall have the qualifications necessary to perform the responsibilities of the audit committee, and at least one member shall have expertise specifically in accounting, bookkeeping or auditing.
+The members of the audit committee shall have the qualifications necessary to perform the responsibilities of the audit committee, and at least one member shall have expertise specifically in accounting, bookkeeping or auditing.

-To ensure the efficient discharge of the duties of the audit committee, the committee shall have at least three members.
-The committee shall have sufficient expertise in accounting, bookkeeping, auditing, internal audit or practices related to financial statements, as the committee deals with matters pertaining to the financial reporting and control of the company.
+The audit committee shall have sufficient expertise in accounting, bookkeeping, auditing, internal audit or practices related to financial statements, as the committee deals with matters pertaining to the financial reporting and control of the company.
 The expertise may be based on, e.g. experience in corporate management.